magento/devdocs/guides/v1.0/release-notes/issues-fixed.md

 *    Fixed an issue where the Unsubscribe link in the Newsletter was broken
 *    Fixed an issue where stock status changed incorrectly after import
 *    Fixed an issue where selected filters and exclude did not work during Export
-*    Fixed an issue where tax details order was different on order/invoice/refund create and view pages
+*    Fixed an issue where tax details order was different on the creation and view pages for orders, invoices, and refunds
-*    Fixed a typo in the getCalculationAlgorithm public function
+*    Fixed a typo in the `getCalculationAlgorithm` public function
 *    Fixed an issue where the incorrect value of Subtotal Including Tax was displayed in invoices
 *    Fixed an issue where tax details were not displayed on a new order
 *    Improved pricing performance using caching